Partners

 Rome, Italy

-An Italian SME active in digital technologies and interactive software, Twiceout serves as a secondment host for DC12 (AR digital twins).
-It contributes expertise in software development for interactive digital experiences, supporting the translation of UNVEIL's research outputs into museum-ready AR applications and deployable digital twin software.
+Italian SME in digital technologies and interactive software, serving as secondment host for DC12.
+Contributes software development expertise for interactive digital experiences — supporting the translation of UNVEIL's NDE-based digital twins into deployable, museum-ready AR applications.

 🇬🇧